 Forestry Field Trip-Drivers needed!
-This merit badge session heads into Willits to tour the local working Lumber Mill during session (10:30am) through lunch on Thursday.
+Thursday we head into Willits to tour the local working Lumber Mill.
+We will be gone through lunch.
+Bag lunches are provided.

 Fishin' the Lake-There's nothing like spending a day on the shore of a lake fishin' for that big ol' Largemouth Bass.
 Wente's 80-acre lake offers great fishing of both Bluegill & Largemouth Bass.
-We recommend bringing your own fishing gear; though, the Trading Post does stock a limited supply of bait, lures, & rods.
+We recommend bringing your own fishing gear as the Trading Post has a limited stock of bait, lures, & rods.
 Please note that the lake is Catch-and-Release ONLY!

-Scouting America Complete Angler Award-Do you love all types of fishin' no matter what time of day it is?
+Complete Angler Award-Do you love all types of fishin' no matter what time of day it is?
 By earning all 3 Fish related Merit Badges & teaching a fishing skill to your troop you can earn the Scouting America Complete Angler Award while at camp!